biocc/SP-MEGD_Fusion/README.md

 The pre-trained model (epoch=9-step=550000.ckpt) can be downloaded from here: https://drive.google.com/drive/folders/1EQIa1XhqHRFAVBYzgLWh60HiMVnlO4dR?usp=drive_link

+The running speed is about 1.085322 spectra/s using a RTX 1080 Ti GPU.

 ## 3. Casanovo result preprocess

 Users can use this [script](https://github.com/biocc/SP-MEGD_Fusion/blob/main/monoclonal-antibodies/Known_mAbs/Human/S2P6/50ug/denovo/HCD/Casanovo_process.ipynb) to process the denovo result for the later aseembly.